kyle-tennison/notes/productivity/school/Fall 2025 Planning.md

 #### Def Bods

-Aditya Kumar: Good reviews, shitty time
+Aditya Kumar: Good reviews, poor time

-George Kardomateas: Seems like the easiest section.
-Perfect time
+George Kardomateas: Seems like the easiest section; perfect time

 #### Statistics

-ECE 3077  Romberg, Justin: Seems like a hard prof but good class.
+ECE 3077 Romberg, Justin: Seems like a hard professor but a good class.

 #### Humanities

-HIST 2062: Lu, Hanchao, sounds like a decent class; fits time HTS 3035: Spencer, Beth, also sounds decent
+HIST 2062: Lu, Hanchao; sounds like a decent class that fits the schedule
+HTS 3035: Spencer, Beth; also sounds decent